The Federal Government recently came out with a new guideline that says landlords can’t refuse to rent to criminals.

 Basically, if you are a landlord, you are now being asked to look the other way if someone has a criminal record.
 Of course, they say there are exceptions for people convicted of manufacturing or distributing illegal drugs.
 I didn’t see anything mentioned about murder, theft, fraud, etc. This should be an interesting one to follow as there will clearly be people of differing opinions on what constitutes a criminal, and who should or should not be allowed to lease their home or apartment.

 Our Federal Government says that certain minorities are over-represented behind bars, so a landlord that doesn’t want to allow someone convicted of a crime to live in his or her property must be a racist.
+For professional help with landlord and tenant matters, check out paralegal Toronto.

 “HUD says that landlords may be allowed to bar those with criminal records from living in a facility, but they will have to prove that such a policy is necessary for protecting the safety of other tenants, and designed to avoid illegal discrimination.”